bearspear/content-lab/apps/content-lab/src/app/core/plugin-system/README.md

 ## Overview

-The Content Lab Plugin System is a modular architecture that enables features to be:
+The Content Lab Plugin System is a **convention-based, zero-configuration** architecture that enables features to be:
+- Automatically discovered from the filesystem
 - Independently developed and tested
-- Selectively included in builds
+- Selectively enabled/disabled via configuration
 - Dynamically registered at runtime
 - Eventually extracted into separate npm packages

+**Phase 3 Status:** ✅ Convention-Based Discovery + Automation + Validation

 ## Architecture